 - recorded webinars on employability, wellbeing, CV masterclasses and more – access the archive by logging in to your IOP membership, selecting 'membership' then 'career development hub'

 - our series of coding workshops – contact us for recordings of these workshops

 - competitions, challenges and quizzes

 - our student-led podcast featuring conversations between students and a diverse range of physics professionals

 Each year we partner with the International Association of Physics Students (IAPS) to organise a physics event that includes a trip to a UK science facility.
-These have included trips to CERN, Culham Fusion centre and others.
+These have included trips to CERN, Culham Centre for Fusion Energy and others.

 IAPS4SPCE November 2019

 In recognition of the anniversary of the Moon landing, the IOP is organising IAPS4SPACE, an immersive three-day event at our home in London, in partnership with the International Association of Physics Students (IAPS).
-Attendees will develop team building, leadership and critical thinking skills during a two-day workshop simulation of the Columbia Space Mission.
+Attendees developed team building, leadership and critical-thinking skills during a two-day workshop simulation of the Columbia space mission.

 This event included: